 He was rewarded for his pioneering work in back pain management when he was presented with a prestigious international award: “Myomassologist of the Year” by his peers at the International Myomassethics Federation’s annual conference in 2000 where they also presented him with 2 Service Award Medals for his contribution to the IMF’s association.
-This is a ‘North America-wide’ award.
-The IMF had never before honoured a non-US citizen in this way before.
+This is a ‘North America continent-wide’ award.
+He is the only non-US citizen to have received this award.

 Intro To Myomassology

 Myomassology had never been taught in Canada before Cottam introduced it into Ontario.
 He wanted to teach students this new holistic version of massage that he had discovered in the USA.
 In his opinion, it is very different to Massage Therapy training that RMT’s receive in Canada because of it’s holistic approach and it’s focus on aligning the body correctly.
 Myomassologists measure leg length and correct leg length discrepancies at the source, using CRT methodology.

 Myomassology training also has much less medical school focus on Anatomy & Physiology studies and much more focus on `hands-on` training than RMT training … thereby aligning Myomassology with massage therapy training found elsewhere on the globe … in the USA, UK, Europe, Australia and New Zealand in particular.

 Cottam is an accomplished wildlife and portrait artist.
 He is a wildlife photographer of the Canadian scene also.
 The fine pencil drawing below is one of his entitled Inuit Woman and Child which he completed in 1983.